New Jersey State Flag: History, Meaning, and Design in 2026

 What do the three plows on the New Jersey state flag represent?

-The three plows on the central shield of the New Jersey state flag symbolize the state’s rich agricultural heritage and the hardworking spirit of its people.
+The three plows depicted on the shield of the New Jersey state coat of arms symbolize the state’s rich agricultural heritage and the hardworking spirit of its people.
+They represent the fertile land and the historical importance of farming to New Jersey’s economy and identity.

 Sabrina